5of12/5of12.github.io/_posts/2025-09-05-musical-physics-poster.markdown

 ### Physics as a playground of sound

-Simulations of interacting objects are a fantastic source of sound triggers, allowing for everything from a natural, real feel to something more abstract and chaotic.
+Simulations of interacting objects are a fantastic source of sound triggers, allowing for everything from a natural "real feel", to something more abstract and chaotic.

-You have control over gravity, damping, mass and everything in between which provides a huge scope for creating different expressive environments.
+You have control over gravity, damping, mass and everything in between, which provides huge scope for creating a variety of expressive environments.

-Unity is a great choice for this as it has highly performant and flexible 2D & 3D physics systems.
+Unity is a great choice for this, due to its highly performant and flexible 2D & 3D physics systems.

 **Get Started:** link audio sources to collisions and make the engine your playground.

 ### Hear the space

-As the engine is made to create immersive digital worlds, Unity handles 3D spatial audio as standard.
+As the engine is built for creating immersive digital worlds, Unity handles 3D spatial audio as standard.

-Typically, this is focused around a player character but the system is flexible.
-The `AudioListener` is the scene's microphone which you can free from the camera and position to create the sound you want.
+Typically, this is focused around a player character, but the system is flexible.
+The `AudioListener` is the scene's microphone, which can be de-coupled from the camera and positioned anywhere to create your desired sound.

-Unity can handle playback of a lot of simultaneous samples, which is great when triggering from physics interactions such as bouncing.
-The built in tools make this simple to manage too, such as the priority system which lets you control which sounds get culled when counts get too high.
+Unity can handle playback of many simultaneous audio samples, which is great when triggering from physics interactions such as bouncing.
+The `AudioSource` component provides support for Spatial blending of sound, Volume, Pitch and even 'Priority' - which provides control over which sounds are culled when voice count gets too high.

 **Get Started:** change the location of the listeners and sources in the space to put the listener in the centre of the action and create a dynamic spatial mix, with minimal effort.